Track by recording

 Start the demo application and select the test database working environment

-Start Ranorex Studio and open a new test solution with a meaningful name
+Start Ranorex Studio and open a new test solution without using the solution wizard

 Start instant recording of demo application